New to St. Bede's?

 - Physical needs: If you have mobility concerns, need a cushion, and/or require a gluten free Communion wafer we are happy to help!
 Let an usher or greeter know before you are seated.

 - Kids: Kids of all ages are welcome in church during the regular service.
 Noise and wiggling are normal (for kids and grownups alike!).
-We also host Godly Play downstairs or include a children’s homily upstairs so kids can hear the Good News.
+In time, we will return to offering Godly Play services for kids. downstairs or include a children’s homily upstairs so kids can hear the Good News.

 - Stuff that’s not in the Bulletin: Because our worship is traditionally liturgical, there are little things folks do (cross themselves, bow, say certain prayers) that aren’t printed in the bulletin.
 We will do our best to explain what it is we are doing, and if you notice something we haven’t explained; please feel free to ask!